 The Salsa Cycle Journeyman models are great for people who want to get out into nature.
 The Journeyman models have strong, lightweight aluminum frames and a geometry that strikes a good balance between speed and comfort, making them easy to ride and capable.
 The majority of favorable reviews give the bike’s geometry and general construction high marks.
 People also say that the comfort of the frame and the fork are good points.

 The Journeyman models also have high-end parts like hydraulic disc brakes, 1x drivetrains, and wide-range gearing, which make for a reliable and fun ride.
-Journeyman models also come in different sizes and colors, so you can find one that fits you well and looks great.
-Salsa’s customer service team’s quick response to problem handling is also very liked among riders. may arise.
+They come in different sizes and colors, so you can find one that fits you well and looks great.
+Salsa’s customer service team’s quick response to problem handling is also very liked among riders.

 The Unlikeable

-The Salsa Cycle Journeyman Models have a lot of great features.
-They are a great value for the money because they have high-quality parts, come in a wide range of sizes, and have many features that let you customize your ride.
-But some people might not like that they are more expensive than some other bike models and that you can only get them in a few colors.
+Some people might not like that they are more expensive than some other bike models and that you can only get them in a few colors.
 Salsa Journeyman bikes do not come with tubeless tires.
-But they are made with rims and hubs that are ready for tubeless, so they are easy to change to tubeless.
+But they are made with rims and hubs that are ready for tubeless, so it’s not a deal breaker for me.
+You can easily switch to tubeless.

 Some people have also had problems with the shifters and brakes, but these are common problems with all bikes and can usually be fixed quickly with a tune-up.
 Also, some people might not like the Journeyman’s geometry because it might not fit the way they ride.
-We also wished that some of their bikes would have more tire clearance.
+I do wish that some of their bikes would have more tire clearance.

 Other Options